aws/amazon-documentdb-odbc-driver/src/markdown/support/odbc-limitations.md

 ## SQLPrepare,SQLExecute and SQLExecDirect

 To support BI tools that may use the SQLPrepare interface in auto-generated queries, the driver supports the use of SQLPrepare.
-However, the use of parameters in queries (values left as ?) is not supported SQLPrepare, SQLExecute and SQLExecDirect.
+However, the use of parameters in queries (values left as ?) is not supported in SQLPrepare, SQLExecute and SQLExecDirect.